Alistair Te Ariki Campbell: Literary career

 Campbell's first poetry collection, Mine Eyes Dazzle, was published in 1950.
 It was the first book published by the Pegasus Press, and was reprinted in 1951 and 1956.
 The first part of the book was his poem "The Elegy", and it also featured love poems about unattainable and beautiful women; the title of the book combined both themes, having been taken from a line in The Duchess of Malfi: "Cover her face; mine eyes dazzle; she died young".
 His writing was known for being lyrical and romantic in style, if somewhat dark, and his early poetry did not mention his Cook Islands heritage.
 In 1953 he graduated from Victoria with a Bachelor of Arts, and the following year he obtained a teaching diploma from Wellington Teachers' College.
 In 1952 he married his first wife, the poet Fleur Adcock; they had two sons but divorced six years later.
 The two remained on good terms in later years.

 After obtaining his teaching diploma, Campbell taught for a short period at Newtown School in Wellington, and subsequently became the editor of the New Zealand School Journal from 1955 to 1972.
 He married his second wife, Aline Margaret (Meg) Anderson, in 1958; she was a young actress who would later become a poet herself, and they had a son and two daughters together.
-In 1961 they moved to Pukerua Bay near Wellington, and would live there for the rest of their lives.
+In 1961 they moved to Pukerua Bay near Wellington, where they lived for the rest of their lives.
 In the same year he wrote a novel for children, The Happy Summer (1961).